 - monitoring oriented programming

 - program adaptation

 - runtime enforcement, fault detection, recovery and repair

 - specification formalisms and formal underpinning of RV

 Contributions will be formally reviewed by at least three reviewers, and selection will be based on originality, relevance, technical accuracy, and the potential to generate interesting discussions.

 Submissions must be unpublished work, in English, formatted in PDF with acmart sigplan style, and are allowed to be position papers or surveys (max 6 pages), short papers (max 3 pages) presenting preliminary ongoing scientific work, or long papers (max 6 pages) providing more consolidated research contributions.

 Proceedings and Special Issue

-Accepted papers will have the option of being published in the ACM Digital Library.
+Accepted papers will, upon agreement by the authors, be published in the ACM Digital Library.
 Depending on the quality of submissions, authors of selected papers will be invited after the workshop to submit an extended version for a special issue hosted by a prime journal in the field.